MicrosoftDocs/msftdynamicsgpdocs/dynamics-gp/installation/SystemSetup.md

 Web Client, and will never use the Microsoft Dynamics GP desktop client.
 You can set up these users in the User Setup window as web client only users.

-A user record with the ID of “sa” (system administrator) that has access to the entire system is created by default.
+A user record with the ID of "sa" (system administrator) that has access to the entire system is created by default.
 Some procedures within Microsoft Dynamics GP require having a user with this ID.